v3I4r10/v3I4r10.github.io/_posts/2024-02-25-How to make a DSTIKE deauther for less than 2€ - copia.md

 ---
-title: Build a ZiFi using a ESP01S board (less than 2€)
+title: How to make a DSTIKE deauther for less than 2€
 tags:
 categories: Wifi
 ---

 In this post I will create the cheapest DSTIKE deauther to constantly deauthenticate devices in a wifi network or perform other types of wireless attacks.

-The ESP01S is a compact WiFi-enabled microcontroller, serves as the cornerstone of our ZiFi EvilTwin  [Link](https://github.com/sankethj/ZiFi).
-With its capabilities, we can emulate a legitimate WiFi network and intercept data from unsuspecting users who connect to it.
+The DSTIKE Deauther is a compact, programmable device leveraging the ESP8266 or ESP32 microcontroller platforms.
+Its primary function is to conduct Wi-Fi deauthentication attacks by sending deauthentication packets to targeted networks.

 ## Prerequisites